You have a set of rights as regards your Data. Some of these rights have a very specific scope or are subject to special conditions or exceptions.

 Where the processing of your Data is based on consent, you have the right at all times to withdraw your consent.
 A withdrawal of consent will have no effect on the validity of the processing of your personal data prior to the withdrawal.

-If you wish to exercise these rights, all you have to do is send a request with a copy of the front of your ID card, of your passport or any other proof of identity by email to firstname.lastname@example.org, or in writing to the FSMA’s Data Protection Officer.
+If you wish to exercise these rights, all you have to do is send an email to email@example.com, or by post to the FSMA’s Data Protection Officer.
 You will find the contact details of the DPO in the answer to the question ‘How can you contact us?’ of this Policy.
-We ask that you provide proof of identity in order to be certain that we are respecting your Data and that we are not sending it to a third party.
+We may ask you to provide proof of identity (for example, a copy of the front of your identity card, of your passport or any other proof of identity) in order to be certain that we are respecting your Data and that we are not sending it to a third party.

-If you contact us to exercise your rights, we will inform you within one month of receiving your request of the action taken on it.
+If you contact us to exercise your rights, we will inform you within one month of receiving your request of the action we have taken.
 If necessary, this deadline may be extended by two months to take account of the complexity and number of requests.
-In this case, we will inform you within one month of receiving your request.
+In that case, we will inform you within one month of receiving your request.
 We reserve the right not to respond to clearly unfounded or excessive requests.
 Your request will be kept for as long as legal remedies are possible.

 At any time, if you consider that your rights have not been respected, you may also make a complaint to the Data Protection Authority, Rue de la Presse/Drukpersstraat 35, 1000 Brussels, email: firstname.lastname@example.org (see also www.dataprotectionauthority.be).